Does your little shopper love going to the grocery store with you? Print these money and coupon templates so she can shop whenever she wants!

 This worksheet asks your child to count the number of stars of each type, and then circle the groups that have 3 in them.

-Who knew that birds and dinosaurs could be best friends?
+Who knew that butterflies and flowers could be best friends?
 This cute worksheet is much more than your typical coloring page.

 Count the cats before you color!
 This is a coloring sheet with a twist.
 Help your child build math and counting skills with this fun page.